oVirt/ovirt-site/source/release/3.6/index.html.md

 ### ALPHA RELEASE

-The oVirt Project is working on oVirt 3.6.0 Alpha release
+The oVirt Project is working on oVirt 3.6.0 Alpha release.
+In order to install it you've to enable oVirt 3.6 pre release repository.
+See below section on Install / Upgrade for having detailed instructions.

 ### Docker Integration